 - is an unlawful user of marijuana or any depressant, stimulant or narcotic drug, or other controlled substance;

-- is currently suffering from (or has been adjudicated as having suffered from) any of the following conditions:
+- is currently suffering from, or has been declared by a court as having suffered from, any of the following conditions:

 - has been discharged from the armed forces under dishonorable conditions;

-- has received a period of probation after having been adjudicated guilty of, or received a withheld judgment for, a misdemeanor offense that has as an element the intentional use, attempted use or threatened use of physical force against the person or property of another (unless the person has successfully completed probation);
+- is currently under probation after having been found guilty of, or received a withheld judgment for, a misdemeanor offense that involves the intentional use, attempted use, or threatened use of physical force against the person or property of another;

 - is an “alien” illegally in the United States;